BrianAtkinson93/COMP_482_NLP_Group_Project/README.md

 - **WizardLM 7B**: WizardLM 7B is non commercially licensed.
 [WizardLM-7B-V1.0](https://huggingface.co/WizardLM/WizardLM-7B-V1.0).

 Additionally, the code written for this project by the contributors is subject to its own licensing terms, which should be specified here.
-[Specify your project's license, e.g., MIT, Apache 2.0, etc.]